 - sea salt and cracked pepper to taste

-In large wok or saute pan, heat oil on medium heat.
-Add shallots, garlic and bell peppers, saute for about three minutes.
-Add mushrooms, beans, one tablespoon thyme, red pepper flakes, a few twists of salt and pepper, cook for another three minutes.
-Add leafy greens, stir frequently until they are wilted (you may also want to use a cover in between stirring to help soften the greens).
+Veggies: In large pan, heat oil on medium heat.
+Add onion and cook for 5 minutes, add garlic and cook 1 minutes.
+Add the mushrooms, bell peppers, thyme, red pepper flakes, a few twists of salt and pepper, cook for another 5 minutes or so, until the mushrooms start to sweat and soften.
+Add the beans and leafy greens, stir frequently until they are wilted and warmed through (you may also want to use a cover in between stirring to help soften the greens).

 Wild Rice Medley: Combine the rice and sautéed vegetables in the larger of the two pots.
 Taste for seasoning adding additional salt and pepper as needed.

 Stuff: Scoop mixture into each acorn squash half and serve with any additional seasonings.
 I actually like to top mine with some sriracha for that extra heat and flavor I love so much. :)

 Serves 6 (or 3 for the hearty eaters).

 Store: Leftovers can be kept in an airtight container in fridge for up to 4 – 5 days.